 - Observations (description of relevant cases or other data)

-- Discussion (implications of the thesis.
+- Discussion (evaluation and implications of the thesis.
 For instance: how well was the thesis supported? what should professionals do now? what future work should follow from this investigation?)

 - Conclusion (optional; brief statement of the outcome of the research)

 - Acknowledgement (optional)

 - Disclosure of Interests (required: competing interests, or a statement that there are no competing interests)

 - Appendix or Appendices (optional; detailed information that readers will find helpful but is too lengthy to be included in the body of the paper)

 - References (any professional format is suitable for a draft paper; for the published proceedings, Springer AICT uses numbered references in the order they were cited as shown in the templates)